 Welcome to the Never Forgotten Honor Flight web site: based in Wausau, Wisconsin serving CENTRAL & NORTHERN WISCONSIN veterans since 2009

-The Never Forgotten Honor Flight is a Not For Profit Organization of dedicated Volunteers providing Veterans with closure, gratitude & respect, by flying them to Washington D.C. to visit their memorials.
-Priority is given to terminally ill veterans (WWII, Korea & Vietnam eras); followed by World War II era, followed by Korea era & lastly Vietnam era.
-Each era will fly on a first come first served by the date of their application.
+The Never Forgotten Honor Flight is a Not-For-Profit Organization of dedicated Volunteers providing Veterans with closure, gratitude & respect, by flying them to Washington D.C. to visit their memorials.
+Priority is given to terminally ill veterans (WWII, Korea & Vietnam eras); followed by World War II, Korea & Vietnam eras.
+Each veteran will fly on a first come first served basis, based on the date of their application.
 This trip is absolutely free for the veterans!

 We are an affiliate of the Honor Flight Network, a group which began operations in 2005.

 “My husband says he now has closure for his time in the military & feels good about his time in the service”

 “Don’t tell my wife I said it, but this was the best day of my life.”

 “I have been so angry for years, after today it’s over”

 “I’m so glad I went.
 It healed some open wounds. they treated us with respect and honored us.”